-In the latter part of 2017 (post June) hiring increased on the temporary/freelancer side across the Research & Insight industry for Insight and Research Directors, Associate Directors, Consultants, Analysts, Senior Research Executives and Project Managers.
+In the latter part of 2017 (post June) hiring increased on the temporary/freelancer side across the Market Research, Insights & Digital Analysis industry for Insight and Research Directors, Associate Directors, Consultants, Analysts, Senior Research Executives and Project Managers.
 We’ve also seen lots of reinvention and restructuring within the industry which has seen a much higher demand for temps across all levels.

 The number of permanent jobs registered since June has also increased compared to 2016, and actual permanent hires has risen by 15% compared to the same period in the previous year.
 This has been across all areas of Analytics, Insights, Research, Project Management and Digital Analysis.

 There is a continued demand for advanced digital and analytical skills.
 Not surprisingly analytical skills have been at the forefront of the majority of research job briefs.
 This year has seen a further increase in the use of advanced analytics technology and more of our cl;ients are developing bespoke tools and software to allow their clients to merge and make sense of streams of data from multiple sources and devices including mobile, web and social media.

 Examples of sought after analytical skills include clustering, machine learning models (e.g. random forest, SVM), optimisation, discrete choice modelling (e.g. CBC, MBC, perceptual, max-diff), monadic testing, and regression.

 Microsoft Excel (VBA), Q, SPSS, R, Python, SQL (including SSAS and SSIS) and Sawtooth are also amongst the most often used software packages.